 WUTC is a non-profit, community-based radio station licensed by the Federal Communications Commission to operate non-commercial frequencies as a public service of its licensee, The University of Tennessee at Chattanooga.
-WUTC broadcasts on FM 88.1 as well as WUTC2 HD and maintains a digital presence online and through social media.
-WUTC’s General Manager reports directly to the Senior Associate Vice Chancellor for Communication and Marketing at The University of Tennessee at Chattanooga.
+WUTC broadcasts on FM 88.1 as well as WUTC-HD-1 and WUTC-HD-2, and maintains a digital presence through its streaming platforms wutc.org and the WUTC app as well as through social media.
+WUTC’s Station Manager reports directly to the Associate Vice Chancellor of Communications and Marketing at The University of Tennessee at Chattanooga.

 The freedom of public media professionals to make editorial decisions without undue influence is essential.
 Public media organizations—such as WUTC—create and reinforce trust through rigorous, voluntary standards for the integrity of programming and services, fundraising, community interactions, and organizational governance.

 Standards of integrity apply to all the content public media organizations produce and present, regardless of subject matter, including news, science, history, information, music, arts, and culture.
 These standards apply across all public media channels and platforms—broadcasting, online, social media, print, media devices, and in-person events.

 WUTC operates in the public interest by serving the needs of its audience.

 Through its presentation of essential news and eclectic music, every day WUTC works to provide educational opportunities to students and to enrich the community we have the privilege to serve.
 We strive to:

 - Contribute to our region’s civic, educational, and cultural life by presenting a range of ideas and cultures and offering a robust forum for discussion and debate;